kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

   a single Route to control application exposure simultaneously across different IPs, load balancers, or networks.

-*In summary, Gateways select Routes and Routes control their exposure.
+*In summary, Routes attach to Gateways and Gateways choose what attachments to allow.
 When a Route tries to attach to a Gateway that does not prevent it, then the Route will bind to the Gateway.
 When Routes are bound to a Gateway it means their collective routing rules are configured on the underlying load balancers or proxies that are managed by that Gateway.
 Thus, a Gateway is a logical representation of a networking data plane that can be configured through Routes.*

 #### Route binding handshake

-A Route selects what Gateway it wants to attach to, based on the `parentRefs` field, which allows the selection of the Group, Kind, name, and namespace of the object.
-Cluster-scoped objects can also be selected by changing the Scope to "Cluster".
+A Route *must* select what Gateway it wants to attach to, based on the `parentRefs` field, which allows the selection of the Group, Kind, name, and namespace of the object.
+Cluster-scoped objects can also be selected by changing the Scope to `Cluster`.
 Although only Gateways are currently supported, this is intended to allow for later extension.
 Additionally, the `parentRefs` stanza is a list, so a Route may request to attach to more than one Gateway (or other parent object).

 Additionally, Gateways *may* specify what kind of Routes they support (defaults to Routes that match the Listener protocol if not specified), and